lfreese/lfreese.github.io/_pages/home.md

   tagline: Climate, Air, and Equity

 ---
-I am the Postdoctoral Research Fellow at the Carnegie Institution for Science at Stanford where I research the fundamentals of, impacts of, and equitable adaptation to Global Environmental Change.
+I am a Postdoctoral Research Fellow at the Carnegie Institution for Science at Stanford where I research the fundamentals of, impacts of, and equitable adaptation to Global Environmental Change.
 I work in the [Climate-Energy Lab](https://climate-energy.org/) with Ken Caldeira.
 I obtained my PhD in Atmospheric Science at the Massachusetts Institute of Technology with an educational background in atmospheric chemistry, climate physics, and environmental policy.

 I research the intersection of **social and earth systems, at local and global scales**, bringing together *atmospheric chemistry*, *climate physics*, *energy systems*, *justice*, *health* and *policy*.
 I am passionate about **policy-oriented work**, **community-based science**, and applications of **systems modeling to ensure a just transition**, while also working to improve our understanding of the **fundamentals of earth science**.
 I am excited by how much the applied and fundamental earth sciences can inform each other.